Skip to main content

 Pylsur (Icelandic Hot Dogs)

-Pylsur are Icelandic hot dogs, a popular street food available from stands and kiosks throughout the country.
-They are typically made with a blend of lamb, pork, and beef and are served in a warm bun with various toppings, including ketchup, mustard, remoulade, fried onions, and raw onions.
-Considered a national dish, they are a quick and tasty meal or snack.
+Pylsur are Icelandic hot dogs, sold from stands and kiosks all over the country.
+The sausage blends lamb, pork, and beef, and it's served in a warm bun under ketchup, mustard, remoulade, fried onions, and raw onions.
+Most people treat it as a national dish and a quick, tasty meal or snack.

 Harðfiskur (Dried Fish)